Growing healthy rosemary has been a journey; after several attempts it appears this plant has been established without any difficulties.

 Include Easy Propagation

-It’s also good to know how to expand rosemary through propagation; this is a breeze!
+Expanding rosemary through propagation is a breeze.
 It’s a matter of cutting fresh stems from a healthy plant, trimming the bottom part of the stem and placing that stem in a glass of water.

 Once the stem roots, plant in healthy fertilized soil and water when the soil feels dry.